 While the University of Missouri School of Law does not require students to own a laptop computer, we strongly encourage students to purchase one.
 Our recommended configurations are intended for students purchasing a laptop with extended warranty repair plans and specifications to last throughout their law school career.

-There are 12 computer workstations available to law students in the computer lab, 4 ‘Smart Suites’ available with Smart Boards and projectors, and 6 lab computers located on the main floor of the law library.
-During peak times of the academic year, the computer lab computers and Smart Suites are used heavily, and access to a computer is not guaranteed.
-A student with a laptop and wireless has access to Internet resources and productivity software virtually everywhere throughout our wireless network, and can also install Print Anywhere to allow their laptop to print to the computer lab printers.
+There are 12 computer workstations available to law students throughout Hulston Hall Library and 4 ‘Smart Suites’ available to reserve with computers and digital displays.
+During peak times of the academic year, the computers and Smart Suites are used heavily, and access to a computer is not guaranteed.
+A student with a laptop and wireless has access to internet resources and productivity software virtually everywhere throughout our wireless network, and can also install Print Anywhere to allow their laptop to print to the computer lab printers.

 Factors to keep in mind when shopping around for a laptop

-The Law School predominantly supports Windows computers.
-Macintosh support is available through the Division of IT on campus.
+The Law School provides basic support for Windows and Apple computers.
 The Law School does not provide hardware support.
-Get price quotes from a good cross-section of sources for informed choices.
+Hardware support is available through Tiger Tech at the Student Center on campus.
+When purchasing a laptop, get price quotes from a good cross-section of sources for informed choices.
 Prices change when new models are released; and new models are appearing all the time.
 Check all quoted prices again before ordering in case any of the prices have dropped.
 Also, cross-check for cheaper prices between different departments on the manufacturer’s website (e.g.: Home, Small Business, etc.)

 Exams on Computers: The Law School uses Extegrity’s Exam4 software for students that wish to take exams on computers.
 See the Exams on Computers webpage for restrictions and information.